UKPLab/sentence-transformers/examples/applications/semantic-search/README.md

 Depending on your real-time requirements, you can use this function for corpora up to 1 Million entries given you have enough memory.

 ## Similar Questions Retrieval
-[semantic_search_quora_pytorch.py](semantic_search_quora_pytorch.py) shows an example based on the [Quora duplicate questions](https://www.quora.com/q/quoradata/First-Quora-Dataset-Release-Question-Pairs) dataset.
+[semantic_search_quora_pytorch.py](semantic_search_quora_pytorch.py) [ [Colab version](https://colab.research.google.com/drive/12cn5Oo0v3HfQQ8Tv6-ukgxXSmT3zl35A?usp=sharing) ] shows an example based on the [Quora duplicate questions](https://www.quora.com/q/quoradata/First-Quora-Dataset-Release-Question-Pairs) dataset.
 The user can enter a question, and the code retrieves the most similar questions from the dataset using the *util.semantic_search* method.
 As model, we use *distilbert-multilingual-nli-stsb-quora-ranking*, which was trained to identify similar questions and supports 50+ languages.

 ## ElasticSearch